5059/ALPR/README.md

 # Automatic Licence Plate Recognition

-In February, 2017 I was selected as team leader for my senior design project.
+In February, 2017 I was selected as team leader for my senior design project at UMass Dartmouth.
 The problem was to design a system that could receive an image of a license plate, extract the registration numbers off of the plate and recognize the characters.
 This was a research project that was to include the use of neural networks for character classification.
 We decided to use Python 3.6, and experimented with Theano/Keras and scikit-learn for our machine learning libraries.

 ## Files